zephyrproject-rtos/trusted-firmware-m/docs/introduction/readme.rst

-Trusted Firmware-M (TF-M) implements the Secure Processing Environment (SPE) for Armv8-M, Armv8.1-M architectures (e.g. the `Cortex-M33`_, `Cortex-M23`_, `Cortex-M55`_ processors) or dual-core platforms.
-It is the Platform Security Architecture (PSA) reference implementation aligning with `PSA Certified`_ guidelines, enabling chips, Real Time Operating Systems and devices to become PSA Certified.
+Trusted Firmware-M (TF-M) implements the Secure Processing Environment (SPE) for Armv8-M, Armv8.1-M architectures (e.g. the `Cortex-M33`_, `Cortex-M23`_, `Cortex-M55`_ processors) or dual-core platforms.It is the platform security architecture  reference implementation aligning with PSA Certified guidelines, enabling chips,Real Time Operating Systems and devices to become PSA Certified.

 TF-M relies on an isolation boundary between the Non-secure Processing Environment (NSPE) and the Secure Processing Environment (SPE).
 It can but is